 Etymologists suppose that the expression originated from an an Italian translation of the poet Homer, a Greek.
 Homer wrote that Odysseus traversed a turbulent area between Charybdis and Scylla.
 Today, as a term referring to both land and water, it actually means that there is no really good alternative, a Catch-22 situation.
 (Source unknown)

-To see more than 610 word lists that include Science vocabulary lists, please go to the home page for all content that aligns with Common Core Standards-CCSS.
+To see more than 610 word lists that include Science vocabulary lists, go to the home page for content with Latin roots that align with Common Core Standards-CCSS.
 There are no ads, registration or fees.